solace-10/ansible-role-veilid/README.md

 Supported platforms
 -------------------

-This role has been tested against Debian (Bookworm, Bullseye, Buster) and Ubuntu (Jammy).
+This role has been tested against Debian (Bookworm, Bullseye, Buster), Ubuntu (Jammy) and Fedora 38.

 Example Playbook
 ----------------